FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 Scenario: Mentioning/Tagging a part of the presentation with my question
 	Given that I'm posting a question in the forum
-	When I click on the "Add a Slide (Clip icon)" button Then the app allows me to refer a slide related to my question
+	When I click on the "Add a Slide (Clip icon)" button Then the app allows me to refer a slide related to my question, through its number or picture When I click on the "Confirm Selection (Verified icon)" Then the app attaches that slide to my question
 ```
 _Value/Effort_